 When dogs act out and attack and/or bite you, it is an extremely terrifying situation to be in.
 It comes unexpectedly.
 It could even be a dog that you’ve seen as non-threatening.
 Unfortunately, this does happen more often than you’d think.
-It’s essential to know the statute of limitations you have in state of California for bringing forth suit.
+It’s essential to know the statute of limitations you have in the state of California for bringing forth suit.
 You should also know what liability dog owners have as well as arguments they may use against your claim.

 Statute of Limitations

 Statute of limitations are the deadlines in which you must bring a lawsuit.
-In the state of California you will have two years to file a claim for a personal injury case.
-The owner of the dog will be liable to pay the victim in damages if the person was bit in either a public place or a lawfully private place.
+In the state of California, you will have two years to file a claim for a personal injury case.
+The owner of the dog will be liable to pay the victim in damages if the person was a bit in either a public place or a lawfully private place.
 The exception to this statue is if someone suffered a dog bite or attack from a dog that is carrying out military or police work.

 What liabilities do dog owners have?

 If their dog injuries someone while biting and/or attacking them, then they are held liable for injury costs.
 This includes things such as medical expenses as well as lost wages if the person had to be out of work due to the injury.
 As mentioned previously, this law applies if the dog bites or attacks in a public place or a lawfully private place.
 An example of a public place would be a park.
 An example of someone being in a lawfully private place would be a mailman attempting to deliver mail to the residence.
 They had the right to be on their property.
 California has a “strict liability” rule.
 The owner is ultimately held responsible in almost all cases if their dog bites and/or attacks someone.

 What arguments may they use against your claim?